langxubai/langxubai.github.io/_pages/cv.md

 Academic Experience
 ======
-* Developing Gainless Parity-time Symmetric Optical System , [Prof. Huanan Li](https://orcid.org/0000-0002-8834-4320) , School of Physics, Nankai University , 2023
+* Developing Gainless Parity-time Symmetric Optical System, [Prof. Huanan Li](https://orcid.org/0000-0002-8834-4320) , School of Physics, Nankai University, 2023
   * as Tianjin College Student Innovation and Entrepreneurship Competition.
   * Focused on the realization of unique scattering phenomena in parity-time symmetric optical systems under evanescent wave excitations.
   * Targeted on studying the effective Hamiltonian of the systems which is derived using the quasi-normal mode method.
   * Simulated parity-time symmetric optical systems under evanescent wave excitations with Mathematica.

-* Investigating Quantum Phase Transition in Open Quantum Systems , [Prof. Shu Chen](https://orcid.org/0000-0003-2605-6128) , Institute of Physics, Chinese Academy of Sciences , Summer 2023
+* Investigating Quantum Phase Transition in Open Quantum Systems, [Prof. Shu Chen](https://orcid.org/0000-0003-2605-6128) , Institute of Physics, Chinese Academy of Sciences, Summer 2023
   * as Yan Jici Talent Program in Physics which is a talent training class co-founded by Nankai University and the Institute of Physics, the Chinese Academy of Sciences.
   * Learnt the basics of superconductivity theory including London Theory, Ginzburg-Landau Theory, BCS Theory, and Density Functional Theory.
   * Accomplished the Monte-Carlo simulation of the two-dimensional Ising model, two-dimensional solution lattice model, and two-dimensional non-lattice Lennard-Jones interaction particle motion.

-* Participating in Quantum Computing Talent Training Plan , [Prof. Zhaofeng Su](https://scholar.google.com/citations?user=0T0pjKkAAAAJ&hl=zh-CN&oi=sra) , University of Science and Technology of China , Summer 2023
+* Participating in Quantum Computing Talent Training Plan, [Prof. Zhaofeng Su](https://scholar.google.com/citations?user=0T0pjKkAAAAJ&hl=zh-CN&oi=sra), University of Science and Technology of China, Summer 2023
   * as the [Quantum Computing Talent Training Plan, Zhaofeng Su, USTC](https://faculty.ustc.edu.cn/zfsu/zh_CN/zhym/593642/list/index.htm)
   * Quantum Computing Talent Training Plan is an honored program for quantum computing seminars organized by Prof. Su.
 <!--